 My first memory of Queen Elizabeth was as a small child when she came out to the downs (where I taught the children of aristocrats) to practice archery.
-It was a state secret since she was not supposed to be a practiced archer.
-That way every English person was thought to be born an expert archer without any training so nobody dared to invade England.
+Her skills as an archer was a state secret since she was not supposed to be a practiced archer.
+That way every English person was thought to be a born expert archer without any training so nobody dared to invade England.

 Her self discipline and devotion was such that she came out to the downs for 130 early mornings in a row one spring and summer before sunlight to practice.
-She shot next to torches that were placed by the targets.
+She shot in between torches that were placed on each side of the targets.
 (We did not know she was very near sighted.)

 She was there every single day without missing a single one for her archery practice and that really impressed us horse people more than anything.
 No aristocrat or Royal had ever kept even 20 appointments in a row with us at the downs.

-She decided early on that she had to either learn how to shoot bow and arrow or else raise and pay a standing army of 50,000 archers who would use the revolutionary English Long Bow.
+She decided early on that she had to either learn how to shoot bow and arrow or else raise and pay a standing army of 50,000 archers to defend England by using the revolutionary English Long Bow.
 It was later said her archery was worth more than 150,000 archers.
-All these numbers are just drivel as was the Aristocrats of mainland Europe lack of consideration for their own peasants that made Queen Elizabeth's plan work.
+All these numbers are just drivel as was the Aristocrats of mainland Europe's lack of consideration for their own peasants that made Queen Elizabeth's plan work.

-Those arrows would bounce off the son's of the aristocrats who would be wearing armor.
+Those arrows would bounce off the son's of the aristocrats who would be the knights that would be wearing armor.
 The English long bows were very powerful and could penetrate any of the armor that they would be wearing.